arshadrr/subreddit-archiver/README.md

 ```
 $ cd subreddit-archiver
 ```
-Install the package
+Install the package.
+Requires Python 3.7 or newer.
+It's recommended you install using [pipx](https://pipxproject.github.io/pipx/installation/) (however it does work with pip).
 ```
-$ pip install .
+$ pipx install .
 ```

 ## Usage